dward2/BME547/Lectures/git_workflow.md

 developed on a different branch.

 ## Exercise
+Lets write a program that will do some basic laboratory test result checks.
 * Create a GitHub repository with a `README.md` file
 * Clone repository to your local computer
 * Create a virtual environment

+#### Interface Branch
 * Create branch called `interface`
 * Create a file and add the following code for the interface
 ```python